 Though it takes a great force to dislocate the hip from its socket, once it occurs, it is a serious problem and requires immediate medical attention.
-People who suffer from hip dislocation go through severe pain that may cripple their routine life.
-The condition gets worse, if the patient doesn’t know the right way to approach the problem and doesn’t receive the right treatment that may include the use of a skeletal traction kit.
+People who suffer from hip dislocation go through the severe pain that may cripple their routine life.
+The condition gets worse if the patient doesn’t know the right way to approach the problem and doesn’t receive the right treatment that may include the use of a skeletal traction kit.
 Continuing the discussion further, in this post, we highlight various aspects of hip dislocation, providing an overview of the gravity of the problem and the way forward.

 Posterior vs. Anterior

 There are two typical cases of hip dislocation – posterior (backward) or anterior (forward) – with approximately 90 percent of all cases being posterior.
-In posterior hip dislocation, the thighbone is pushed out of the socket in a backward direction.
+In the posterior hip dislocation, the thighbone is pushed out of the socket in a backward direction.
 The affected limb is shortened and internally rotated.
 In the case of anterior hip dislocation, the thighbone dislocates from the socket in a forward direction with affected limbs externally rotated.

 Hip dislocation can be extremely painful and the patient is unable to move the affected leg.
 More often than not, the foot or ankle area also goes numb.

 Hip dislocation is a serious injury and requires immediate medical attention.
 Patients are strictly advised not to move.
 If it’s a case of hip dislocation without any additional injuries, the doctor may diagnose it by simply looking at the position of the leg, but may need an x-ray to identify the exact position of the dislocated bone and check any additional fractures in the hip or thighbone.